DynamicDyno/dynamicdyno.github.io/_posts/2014-8-31-my-bucket-list.md

 - **Bungee jumping** - I can't believe I still haven't done this.

 - **Experience zero gravity** - I'm crossing my fingers that trips to space are affordable in my lifetime.
 Going to space, even for a very short period of time, would be worth a lot of money to me.
-If that isn't psosible, though, I'll settle for those [planes that do parabolic arcs](http://www.gozerog.com/).
+If that isn't possible, though, I'll settle for those [planes that do parabolic arcs](http://www.gozerog.com/).

 I have a lot to do!